14848Team/Containers/Readme.txt

 The floder "handout" contains our source code.
 The file "part1.txt" includes commands history we have entered to establish a container

+Tip: Some commands in makefile use "sudo", please enter the password if there's a prompt

 To test rest api:

     1. make manager